 Most likely you will have a bunch of clocks with the different time zones from your clients, friends, and families.

 17. People will think you are on vacation

 When you tell your friends and family that you are working online, running a blog or doing whatever it is to make an income online, people will only understand “I am on a really long vacation”.

 18. Everyone will wonder how you afford it

 Your friends and family often won’t understand what you are doing and always wonder how you afford it.
 You will tell them a thousand times that you are working online but they won’t get it.

 They will ask you if you went to that popular place and don’t understand that it is not a vacation.
 We often work more than we did when we were at home.

-Sometimes you might even wonder yourself how you are going go afford next month, but you will learn to find ways to always make money on the road, because you don’t want to give up on your lifestyle.
+Sometimes you might even wonder yourself how you are going to afford next month, but you will learn to find ways to always make money on the road because you don’t want to give up on your lifestyle.

 19. You know prices from things all around the globe

-You will know the prices from things in many places.
+You will know the prices of things in many places.
 You will find some places extremely cheap and others more expensive.